tshrode37/Twitter-Streaming-Football/README.md

 - Tweet Streaming in Python
   - `import os`: Allows Python to obtain API credentials from operating system
   - `import tweepy`: Access Twitter API
-  - `from tweepy import OAuthHandler`: Create OAuthHandler instance for authenticatation of API credentials
+  - `from tweepy import OAuthHandler`: Create OAuthHandler instance for authentication of API credentials
   - `from tweepy import Stream`: Create Stream object
   - `from tweepy import StreamListener`: Create StreamListener class that listens to tweets
   - `from tweepy import API`: Class that creates a wrapper for the API provided by Twitter